 You’ve had low back pain or neck pain for months.
-Or maybe you have suffered from headaches for years.
-Or maybe it’s an entirely different health issue other than pain.
-Whatever it is, you’re frustrated.
-It’s keeping you from your regular exercise routine.
-It’s also making you less productive at work.
-You’re tired, moody, and not enjoying life half of the time.
+Or maybe you have suffered from headaches for years or an entirely different health issue other than pain.
 Your friend has recommended you see their chiropractor.
-You’ve been told your chiropractor can perform “miracles”.
-You make an appointment with their chiropractor and you have an expectation that chiropractic care will fix you in one visit.
+You’ve been told by your friend that their chiropractor can perform “miracles”.
+So you make an appointment and you have an expectation that chiropractic care will fix you in one visit.
 Is this expectation realistic?

 I’ve been a Chiropractor since 1995, and I have seen many scenarios come into my practice.
 It’s common for a new patient and some old patients to come into the office and expect the “miracle” one treatment cure.
 Although there are many patients who feel some relief in their symptoms or pain after one visit, this doesn’t mean they will be completely pain-free or will be fixed.
 Most patients, especially adults, will need repeated visits close together to get complete pain relief and to fix the underlying problem that caused the pain in the first place.